chateval/baseline-collection/README.md

 ## BLEU_analysis
 Contains the csvs with BLEU evaluation data for our HITs.

+## fatigue_charts
+Contains images of the scatter plots with best fit line for the fatigue of workers as they complete a HIT.

+## analysis_charts
+Contains the charts for Jaccard indexing and BLEU evaluation analysis.

 ## create_tasks.py
 Contains the code for publishing HITs